 Can Romania be a future hub for innovation?
-There are reasons to say both yes and no, as Romania is a country with a high potential to bring innovation to world markets, but is held back by a somewhat antiquated system, leaving the country between past and future.
+There are reasons to say both yes and no, as Romania is a country with a high potential to bring innovation to world markets, but which is held back by a somewhat antiquated system, leaving the country in-between past and future.

-Let’s look at a few factors to give a wider picture of the economic potential.
+Let’s look at a few factors to have a wider picture of the country’s economic potential.

-The country’s GDP is at an all-time high and it is growing at little under 7% per year , making it one of the faster growing countries in Europe.
-After the collapse of the Communist Bloc in 1989, the country opened up to international markets and investors, and underwent major privatisations, which were criticised as they resulted in exploitation of resources and for being detrimental to Romanian people.
+The country’s GDP is at an all-time high and it is growing at just under 7% per year , making it one of the fastest growing countries in Europe.
+After the collapse of the Communist Bloc in 1989, the country opened up to international markets and investors and underwent major privatisations, which were criticised as they resulted in exploitation of resources and for being detrimental to Romanian people.
 Romania entered the European Union in 2007, which led to further reforms.

-Romania has been attractive for foreign investors for many years, thanks to its lower prices, skilled workforce and ease of doing business compared to other countries with comparable prices.
-Corruption is a notorious problem that has been hard to eradicate for many years, and that hinders many structural investments.
-Despite this, Romania has a relatively high quality of life, low unemployment and has one of the fastest internet connections in the EU.
+Romania has attracted foreign investors for many years now, thanks to its lower prices, skilled workforce and ease of doing business compared to other countries in the region.
+Corruption is a notorious problem that has been hard to eradicate for many years, and which hinders many structural investments.
+Despite this, Romania has a relatively high quality of life, low unemployment and one of the fastest internet connections in the EU.

 Romania’s future may now be in the hands of the private sector.
 The country has accelerated the development of its own startup ecosystem in the past 3-4 years, which helps capitalise on the local technical and scientific skills, and commercialise Romanian companies internationally.